junxit/us-congress-bills-113/metadata.md

 - 2014-03-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Carper with an amendment in the nature of a substitute.
 With written report No. 113-139.
 - 2014-03-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Carper with an amendment in the nature of a substitute.
 With written report No. 113-139.
 - 2014-03-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 337.
+- 2014-04-10 — Amendment SA 2970 agreed to in Senate by Unanimous Consent.
+- 2014-04-10 — Amendment SA 2970 proposed by Senator Warner for Senator Carper. (consideration: CR S2359) In the nature of a substitute.
+- 2014-04-10 — Amendment SA 2971 agreed to in Senate by Unanimous Consent.
+- 2014-04-10 — Amendment SA 2971 proposed by Senator Warner for Senator Carper to Amendment SA 2970. (consideration: CR S2359; text: CR S2359) To allow the Secretary of Defense to request an extension to report financial and payment information data.
+- 2014-04-10 — Measure laid before Senate by unanimous consent. (consideration: CR S2359-2362)
+- 2014-04-10 — Message on Senate action sent to the House.
+- 2014-04-10 — Passed Senate with an amendment by Unanimous Consent. (text: CR S2359-2361)
+- 2014-04-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S2359-2361)
+- 2014-04-10 — Senate amendment agreed to: Amendment SA 2970 agreed to in Senate by Unanimous Consent.
+- 2014-04-10 — Senate amendment agreed to: Amendment SA 2970 agreed to in Senate by Unanimous Consent.
+- 2014-04-10 — Senate amendment agreed to: Amendment SA 2971 agreed to in Senate by Unanimous Consent.
+- 2014-04-10 — Senate amendment proposed (on the floor): Amendment SA 2970 proposed by Senator Warner for Senator Carper.(consideration: CR S2359)
+- 2014-04-10 — Senate amendment proposed (on the floor): Amendment SA 2971 proposed by Senator Warner for Senator Carper to Amendment SA 2970.(consideration: CR S2359; text: CR S2359)
+- 2014-04-10 — Senate amendment submitted
+- 2014-04-10 — Senate amendment submitted
+- 2014-04-10 — The committee substitute was withdrawn by Unanimous Consent.